aditya-bhaumik/Pathsphere/README.md

   - Modern and intuitive design for easy navigation.
   - Responsive layout to ensure accessibility on all devices.

-- **📚Collaborative Resource Library**:
-  - Platform for educational and career resources.
-  - Supports individual learning and community sharing.

-- **📝Dynamic Blog Platform**:
-  - Enables easy creation, display, and categorization of posts.
-  - Features responsive design, commenting, and filtering for a better user experience.

 ## 🚀 Future Enhancements 🚀